Saumy-TOXOTIS/blog-fullstack/README.md

-# Blog Verse - A Full-Stack Social Blogging Platform
+# Blog App - A Full-Stack Social Blogging Platform

 ![Blog Verse Logo](https://raw.githubusercontent.com/Saumy-TOXOTIS/blog-fullstack/main/server/uploads/Blog.svg)

 ## ✨ About The Project ✨

-**Blog Verse** is a modern, full-stack social blogging platform built to connect users and facilitate the seamless sharing of ideas.
+**Blog App** is a modern, full-stack social blogging platform built to connect users and facilitate the seamless sharing of ideas.
 This project showcases a robust implementation of the **MERN stack (MongoDB, Express, React, Node.js)** with a strong emphasis on real-time capabilities using **Socket.IO** and a polished, responsive user experience designed with **Tailwind CSS**.

 From rich text post creation to live private messaging, Blog Verse serves as a comprehensive demonstration of building complex, interactive, and production-ready web applications from the ground up.